maksraydul/digital_history_repository/pages/essay-02.md

 permalink: /essay-02.html
 ---

-{% include feature/nav-menu.html sections="Introduction;Progressive Era;Roaring Twenties and Great Depression;Running Against FDR;Conclusion;Notes" %}
+{% include feature/nav-menu.html sections="Introduction;McKinley to Taft: Protection, Reciprocity, and Prosperity;Harding to Hoover: From Prosperity to Depression;Eisenhower to Bush: Free Trade and Fiscal Conservatism;Conclusion;Notes" %}

 # The Economic Policies of Republican Presidents and Presidential Candidates over the 20th Century
 ## Introduction